alkautsarf/q3-dashboard/README.md

     1. The frontend collects all unique token addresses.
     2. It queries CoinGecko’s API for price data.
     3. The UI merges price data with balances before rendering the table.
-  - This external API call is the bottleneck — especially noticeable when fetching prices for many tokens — so table rendering can take a few seconds even though balance fetching is efficient.
+  - This external API call is the bottleneck — especially noticeable when fetching prices for many tokens — so table rendering can take a few seconds or minutes even though balance fetching is efficient.

 ---